 Pearson Correlation Coefficient

 The Pearson correlation coefficient provides a measure of the linear relation- ship between two sets of data.
 This metric is often used for comparative signal analysis.
 Like the χ2 statistic, the Pearson correlation coefficient is best suited to normally distributed data.
 Additionally, the statistic is meant for linear datasets, so a non-linear function correlation may be misrepresented.
-The for- mula for the Pearson correlation coefficient is given as a function of “n” data points for two distributions defined by points xi and yi as
+The for- mula for the Pearson correlation coefficient is given as a function of n data points for two distributions defined by points xi and yi as

 r = /n